pdfosborne/elsciRL/README.md

 <div align="center">
   <br>
-  <b>Open source Python software and Wiki for Academia and Commercial Applications</b>
+  <b>Open-source Python Software for Academic and Industry Applications</b>

-  Visit our <a href="https://elsci.org">website</a> to get started, explore our <a href="https://github.com/pdfosborne/elsciRL-Wiki">Wiki</a> to learn more or join our <a href="https://discord.gg/GgaqcrYCxt">Discord server</a> to connect with the community.
+  Visit our <a href="https://elsci.org">website</a> to get started, explore our <a href="https://github.com/pdfosborne/elsciRL-Wiki">open-source Wiki</a> to learn more or join our <a href="https://discord.gg/GgaqcrYCxt">Discord server</a> to connect with the community.
   <br>
   <i>In pre-alpha development.</i>
   <p> </p>